opnfv/kvmfornfv/docs/release/scenarios/os-nosdn-kvm_ovs_dpdk-ha/os-nosdn-kvm_ovs_dpdk-ha.description.rst

 ..
 In this section explain the purpose of the scenario and the types of capabilities provided

-The purpose of os-nosdn-kvm_ovs_dpdk_bar-ha scenario testing is to test the High Availability deployment and configuration of OPNFV software suite with OpenStack and without SDN software.
+The purpose of os-nosdn-kvm_ovs_dpdk-ha scenario testing is to test the High Availability deployment and configuration of OPNFV software suite with OpenStack and without SDN software.
 This OPNFV software suite includes OPNFV KVM4NFV latest software packages for Linux Kernel and QEMU patches for achieving low latency.
 High Availability feature is achieved by deploying OpenStack multi-node setup with 3 controllers and 2 computes nodes.

-OPNFV Barometer packages is used for traffic,performance and platform monitoring.
 KVM4NFV packages will be installed on compute nodes as part of deployment.
-This scenario testcase deployment is happening on multi-node by using OPNFV Fuel deployer.
+This scenario testcase deployment is happening on multi-node by using OPNFV Fuel and Apex deployer.

+**Using Fuel Installer**

 Scenario Components and Composition
 -----------------------------------